Support Programme (TASP)

 Our excellent links with local clubs provide further opportunities for pupils to develop outside of school in a structured environment.
 This includes expert football coaching from the Crawley Town FC coaches and clinics with coaches from Chelsea FC.
 There is a fruitful partnership with top-flight East Grinstead Hockey Club, whose men’s and women’s teams compete at the highest level domestically and in Europe.
 In recent years the men’s first team, captained by Worth Head of Hockey Mr Simon Faulkner, have won a record number of successive national indoor titles.

 There are pupils participating in sport at county or national level in swimming, fencing, polo, netball, cricket, rugby, football, wrestling and skiing.

-Worthians who have gone on to participate in sport at the top level include England U20s rugby coach Nick Walshe who was named Performance Development Coach of the Year in December 2013 and Tom Mitchell the current captain of the England Rugby 7s team.
+Worthians who have gone on to participate in sport at the top level include England U20s rugby coach Nick Walshe who was named Performance Development Coach of the Year in December 2013 and Tom Mitchell the current captain of the England and Great Britain Rugby 7s team.